Lucile-S/Exploration_info_pdf/README.md

-#  Project - Part 2 : Genomic Medicine Literature Clustering Clustering
+#  Project - Part 2 : Genomic Medicine Literature Clustering
 The aim of the second part of this project is to clustering similar research article abstracts together in order to see if it's possible to simplify the search for related publications.

 the steps for doing that are the following: